Call4Cloud | MMP-C | Autopilot | Device Preparation

 After exporting all scheduled tasks with PowerShell it showed me where to look.
 It showed me the \Microsoft\Windows\Management\Autopilot scheduled task location

 Of course, the first thing I did was open Procmon and launch the DetectHardwareChange scheduled task.
-As shown below svchost.exe is going through all the hardware and the TPM.
+As shown below, svchost.exe goes through all the hardware and the TPM.
 I also noticed the CLIPC.Dll being called upon, so I assume it also performs some licensing checks in the background!

-I guess that task really goes through all the hardware to detect if there were any changes made
+I guess that task really goes through all the hardware to detect if any changes were made.

 Ready For Attestation False and the 0x81039001 TPM time-out (call4cloud.nl)

-As shown above we will notice the WnfStateChangeTrigger and the Statename: 7540bca3201d8741.
-When trying to find anything useful on google about this statename, you will be out of luck.
+As shown above, we will notice the WnfStateChangeTrigger and the Statename: 7540bca3201d8741.
+However, you will be out of luck when trying to find anything useful on Google about this state name.

 Shall I let you into a little secret?
 We need to read it backward, just like I did when I was playing around to retrieve the tenant Id from the Intune MDM certificate